Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How Quickly Can You Sell?

 Traditional sales in Florida typically take 30 to 60 days to close after a contract is signed.
-If you're facing an imminent foreclosure sale date, this timeline might be too tight for a traditional listing.
+If you are facing an imminent Fla.
+Stat. § 45.031 sale date, this timeline may be too tight without a parallel 12 C.F.R. § 1024.41(g) dual-tracking application freezing advancement.

 Options when speed is critical: